Literary, epic, mythology, adventure

 Approx. 30,000 words

 You may think that translations from Old English, in which Beowulf was composed, into modern English might not differ much from each other.
 The original was in English to begin with, wasn't it?

 But just try reading the Old English passage quoted in the translation comparison below and you'll realize it is indeed a foreign language to modern English speakers.

 You'll also notice a strange format to this poetry from the so-called Dark Ages: there's a break in the middle of each line, called a caesura.
 It's not always printed with blank space as in this example but the caesura is at least sensed in the lines.
 On each side of the caesura are two stressed syllables.
 At least one stressed syllable in the first half of the line begins with the same sound as—that is, alliterates with—a stressed syllable in the second half of the line.
 (Vowels starting words all count as having the same sound, namely an expulsion of breath.)
 Different effects are accomplished by alliterating different stressed syllables.
 For example, alliterating the first three syllables of the line and not the fourth will create a different rhythm than alliterating the second and fourth syllables.
 That's how Old English poetry worked, instead of using rhyme and metre like later English poetry.

-Opening passage in original Old English and four modern English translations:
+Opening passage of Beowulf in Old English and four modern English translations: